-Global African Entrepreneurs
+Global African Entrepreneurs (2007-2014)

 In Cameroon, as in many parts of Africa, international migration is a relevant topic and has inspired local visions of a better future.
-While western countries have long featured as preferred destinations, many Cameroonians have turned to alternative destinations in the Global South, both out of choice and necessity.
+While Western countries have long featured as preferred destinations, many Cameroonians have turned to alternative destinations in the Global South, both out of choice and necessity.
 Popular destinations today are countries in Africa, the Middle East and Asia, many of which offer economic incentives and relatively easy accessibility.

-While being attractive in different ways, not all destinations enjoy the same reputation.
-The popular term “bushfaller”, as indicated in the above picture, refers to a successful migrant who “made it” and now leads a good life in the West or any place associated with prosperity and modernity.
-For example, within the African continent South Africa may count as “bush”; China’s position is still being debated.
-Moreover, reputations can change.
-For example, due to the frequent travels of African traders to and fro Dubai, the Gulf States have recently lost much of their allure and may now be seen as an outpost of Cameroon rather than “bush”.
-Yet, what has attracted African migrants to places as varied as the Gulf States, Turkey, Russia and China are educational and economic opportunities.
-This has paved the way for a new category of global African entrepreneurs, as Mahir Saul and I have shown in our recent thematic issue African Global Entrepreneurs (UAS, 2014).
-Besides economic incentives, these new destinations are often characterized by migration regimes different from those in the West.
-In the Gulf States, for example, foreigners’ entry and stay is governed by the kafala or sponsorship system, which sanctions economic incentives but limits migrants’ rights.
+One of my regional foci has been on migration from Cameroon to the Gulf States, in particular the United Arab Emirates.
+Here, foreigners’ entry and stay is governed by the kafala or sponsorship system, which sanctions economic incentives but limits migrants’ rights.
 The kafala system has widely been portrayed – both in the media and academia – as facilitating the abuse of migrant workers.
 However, while there are ample examples of frustration and exploitation, there are also cases of prosperity and success.
 Cameroonians familiar with the system have mixed experiences and opinions.
 Some have made use of flexible regulations and loopholes that can make a successful stay in the Gulf States somewhat reachable and manageable.

 Migrant perspectives on Chinese immigration

-law and policy
+law and policy (2014-2019)

-- Yang Zhou: Intercultural marriage, legal status and social belonging in China: Chinese-African couples and families in Guangzhou. (completed July 2017)
+- Yang Zhou: Intercultural marriage, legal status and social belonging in China: Chinese-African couples and families in Guangzhou (completed July 2017)